 Hiking shoes (1): Hiking shoes are the best footwear for trekking purposes.
 Trekkers should bring hiking shoes that they are already used to wearing.
 Sometimes, new ones can cause problems.

-Slippers (1): Slippers come handy when trekkers stay at lodges and teahouses.
+Slippers (1): Slippers come in handy when trekkers stay at lodges and teahouses.

 Trainers (optional): For those who feel that hiking shoes are uncomfortable, they can bring trainers.
 There is no hard and fast rule to wear hiking shoes only.
 There are people who have completed the trek with trainers alone.

 Hiking socks (minimum 4): These socks are made from high-wicking material.